Pelagicore/software-factory-blueprint/docs/articles/templates/source-templates.rst

   1. Name of the test executable to be created;
-  2. List of source files for the test (the macro takes care of adding the googletest and googlemock related files, so you don't have to worry about them);
+  2. List of source files for the test (the macro takes care of adding the googletest and googlemock related files, so you do not have to worry about them);
   3. Any additional libraries needed by your test.
 If none, use `""`.